 - Then click the Generate Certificate button

 Once you have completed all the steps above and allowed each page to load, you will see a message confirming the SSL certificate has been generated and showing you the location of the relevant files.
-You will need this information to install your Let’s Encrypt certificate in your web hosting cPanel.
+You will need this information to use your Let’s Encrypt SSL certificate in your WordPress web hosting cPanel.

 Follow the White Rabbit on social media to receive notifications of new White Paper and Tutorial posts.
 Use the links at the bottom of the page to find us on social media.

 Founder and strategic mind behind White Rabbit.
 Focused on clients with a creative and ethical business model.
 Digital philanthropist giving time to support community groups, projects and organisations; that revolve around the arts, wildlife conservation and heritage crafts.